-The Righteous Anger Symposium celebrating the lives of Sir Michael and Ann Dummett will take place at 2pm on Monday 21st November 2022.
+The Righteous Anger Symposium celebrating the lives of Sir Michael and Ann Dummett took place on Monday 21st November 2022.

 Professor Sir Michael Dummett died in December 2011, and his wife Ann on 7th February 2012.
-This event is focused on Michael, but also commemorates Ann, and their joint contribution to the struggle against injustice in the areas of race and immigration.
+This event focused on Michael, but also commemorated Ann, and their joint contribution to the struggle against injustice in the areas of race and immigration.

 Michael Dummett is recognised as a philosopher of huge stature.
 But his role in British politics and social thinking is also critically important, if not enough remembered.
 Nor has it been much related to his academic life.